nysenate/BillBuzz/README.md

 * ``gov.nysenate.billbuzz.controller``: Each web page has its own dedicated controller here.
 * ``gov.nysenate.billbuzz.disqus``: This package is a fully contained Disqus API client.
 Only the required functionality was implemented at time of writing.
 * ``gov.nysenate.billbuzz.model``: All BillBuzz data objects implemented as Beans for a simple data persistence layer via commons-dbutils.
 * ``gov.nysenate.billbuzz.scripts``: A collection of java scripts for setting up, running, and maintaining a BillBuzz installation.
 * ``gov.nysenate.billbuzz.util``: A collection of utilities for common BillBuzz tasks.

 Data Model
 ---------------

-* Users have many subscriptions and a single confirmation per unresolved action (signup, update, unsubscribe).
+* Users have many subscriptions and a single confirmation per action taken (signup, update, unsubscribe) with at most one unresolved confirmation per action type.
 * When the ``UpdatePosts`` script finds newly approved comments a BillBuzz update is created with 1 or more BillBuzz approvals.
 * Threads have many Posts which each have a single Author.
 * Threads represent a single bill with a single sponsoring senator.
-Not all threads have known or "real" senators as sponsors though.
+Not all threads have known or "real" senators as sponsors though; sometimes sponsor will be BUDGET or RULES.

 Miscellaneous Notes
 --------------------------

+* Disqus changes their API pretty frequently which breaks the XML parser.
+This is super annoying and requires us to frequently update our data models.
 * DisqusAuthors don't always have ids due to anonymity.
 As such, BillBuzzAuthor ids can be either a unique DisqusID or the Disqus email hash value.
 * The Disqus2BillBuzz conversion can be pretty messy.
 Any data issues probably came from here somehow.